ImNotDarren/PAFEventsDetection/README.md

 fibrillation (PAF) often remains unrecognized.
 Previous AF detection algorithms usually focus on the classification of AF rhythm instead of locating the onsets and ends of AF episodes.
-My goal is to develop an algorithm that search the AF episodes in dynamic ECG regords.
+My goal is to develop an algorithm that search the AF episodes in dynamic ECG records.

 ## <a name="link-part-2">Design</a>